-To be honest, I have never thought that fudge can be so good when made at home.
-Poland is famous for its fudge.
-Called krówki in Polish, what literally translates as ‘little cows’.
-Funny name, isn’t it?
+To be honest, I’ve never thought that fudge can be so good when made at home.
+And Poland is famous for its fudge.
+Called krówki in Polish, what literally translates as ‘little cows’, they are a flavour of many childhoods.
 If you are ever in Poland, I strongly recommend getting some Polish fudge.
-Your friends will love you for such a sweet souvenir ^^
+Your friends will love you for such a sweet souvenir.

-That time when my Mum said she’d show us her flavours of childhood, she made us krówki.
-I remember how surprised I was, as a child, to see how easy it is to make those sweets, normally seen in the shop, beautifully wrapped in colourful papers.
-She simply took out a small pan out of the cupboard, place it on the hob, waited until it’s fairly hot, poured some cream and sugar and kept boiling it for ages, until it’s become caramel-like.
-Voila!
+That time, when my Mum said she’d show us the flavours of her childhood, she made krówki.
+I remember how surprised I was, as a child, to see how easy it is to make them, sweets I normally saw in the shop, wrapped in colourful papers.
+She simply took out a small pan out of the cupboard, placed it on the hob, waited until it’s fairly hot, poured some cream and sugar and kept boiling it for ages, until it was a caramel-like mass.
 I still remember how I couldn’t get over the fact that my Mum just made fudge, something I thought could only be bought from a shop.
 She, again, showed me that everything is possible, as long as you try.

-Now, ten or more years later I am making krówki in my kitchen, miles away from home.
+Now, over ten years later, I am making krówki in my kitchen, miles away from home.
 I have to tell you, nothing more nostalgic than an overwhelmingly sweet flavour of homemade fudge!

 HOW TO MAKE?

 1. Place all the ingredients in a saucepan (preferably with a thick bottom) and start heating them up over medium heat.
 Cook everything for about 60-70 minutes, stirring from time to time.
 Remember to stir the mixture, it’s very likely to get burnt if left alone for too long.

 2. When the mixture starts to thicken and has a caramel-like colour, increase the heat, now stirring the mixture constantly, a whisk is a good option here.